Pneumonia is a disease that every farmer who rears calves will most likely have seen, and it’s one of the largest causes of calf mortality.

 However, with the beef and dairy livestock industries challenged with reducing antibiotic use by 10-20% by 2020, the proactive use of vaccines is going to have to enter more into farmer and vet discussions.

-The use of vaccines targeting respiratory disease is seen as a critical role in reducing antibiotics use in youngstock.
+The use of vaccines targeting respiratory disease is seen as playing a critical role in reducing antibiotic use in youngstock.
 So much so, since 2017 the RUMA Targets Task Force (an industry group put in place to advise on and monitor antibiotic use across the various farming sectors) has been monitoring respiratory vaccine uptake and has targeted a year on year increase between now and 2020.

 A recent farmer we interviewed for a feature knows only too well the impact not having a vaccine plan in place can have on calf health and productivity.

 - By the end of November calf numbers had increased to 33, and a further 10 calves had developed respiratory disease, increasing the total number of calves affected to 13 (nearly 40% of the group).
-By December it had hit 20 out of 33 calves (60% of the group)
+By December it had hit 20 out of 33 calves (60% of the group).